Xingsandesu/CarrotAI/README.md

 ## 🥕 Introduction

-CarrotAI is a cutting-edge AI agent application that delivers real-time streaming chat via Server-Sent Events (SSE) with built-in Model Control Protocol (MCP) integration.
+CarrotAI is a cutting-edge AI agent application that delivers real-time streaming chat via Server-Sent Events (SSE) and streamable HTTP with built-in Model Control Protocol (MCP) integration.
 It supports concurrent connections to multiple SSE MCP servers and provides user interfaces in English, Chinese, and Japanese.

 ## 🚀 Features